Bernardo-MG/RPG-Toolbox-Pendragon-API/readme.md

-# Tabletop's Pendragon API library
+# Tabletop's Pendragon Model API
-API defining an extension to use the Tabletop project for the RPG Pendragon.
+API defining the model for the RPG Pendragon.

 ### Webpage
 Currently the project has no webpage.